 By federal and state statute, nursing staff must follow strict guidelines on the use of physical and chemical restraints on residents in nursing homes nationwide.
 The laws are designed to protect the resident’s freedom of mobility, choice, respect and dignity.
 Unfortunately, not all facilities train their staff to follow these established procedures and protocols, which is often to the detriment of the resident’s quality of life.
-Sadly, the Chicago elder abuse attorneys at Rosenfeld Injury Lawyers have represented many residents who were restrained against their will without proper authorization in accordance with the law.
+Sadly, the Chicago elder abuse attorneys at Rosenfeld Injury Lawyers LLC have represented many residents who were restrained against their will without proper authorization in accordance with the law.

 Symphony at Morgan Park